 - Dead Burro Canyon Trail – Does the name alone make you want to head out adventuring in the desert?
 This 7.5-mile hike is strenuous, but so much fun, heading into Havasu Wildlife Refuge, climbing a canyon, and summiting a saddle with nice views of the valley.
 Plan on 4 to 5 hours to finish the whole loop, and expect to see bighorn sheep, birds, and other critters.
 The trail is not well marked, but you can find detailed directions here.

 - Mallard Cove Trail – This 5.3-mile loop takes you down to some primitive BLM campsites on the lake.
-The trail offers up some nice views, and their are lots of wildflowers here in the spring.
+The trail offers up some nice views, and there are lots of wildflowers here in the spring.
 For detailed directions, visit Go Lake Havasu.

-Mountain Biking in SARA Park
+Mountain Biking in SARA Park, Lake Havasu City

 SARA park has lots of cool hiking trails, along with rodeo grounds, a BMX track, a shooting range, and a dog park.
 It pretty much takes care of all of your off-the-water recreational needs, and according to my son, the mountain biking trails are fabulous!

 We rented a mountain bike and helmet from Cycle Therapy right downtown.
-The prices were decent and the staff were extremely knowledgeable about the area, giving us lots of advice and recommending that we download the Trailforks app for easier navigation.
-The trails in SARA park are well marked, but many are quite challenging.
+The prices were decent and the staff was extremely knowledgeable about the area, giving us lots of advice and recommending that we download the Trailforks app for easier navigation.
+The mountain bike trails in SARA park are well marked, but many are quite challenging.
 Be prepared to get hot and sweaty!
 We also heard rumor of area within the park that had been designed and built-up by a local homeless man with all kinds of features and jumps, We never found it, but we’re going to try again next time.

 Just as Robert McCulloch promised, Lake Havasu City is truly an enchanted desert oasis.
 Whether you’re planning your own lakeside retreat from the snowy north or are looking for a weekend escape from Las Vegas, you’ll have plenty of opportunities to fulfill your outdoor adventure dreams along the rugged shores and in the cold, clear waters of Lake Havasu.